Images for illustrative purposes only

 How do I buy Mefenamic acid online?

 You can safely buy Mefenamic acid online at UK Meds.
-You will first need to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Mefenamic acid is the right medication for your medical condition.